-Exiting the main body of the cathedral on the south side we enter into the former monastic buildings of the former Durham Priory that form the cathedral cloisters – a quadrangle of four covered walkways.
+Exiting from the main body of the cathedral on the south side we enter into the former monastic buildings of Durham Priory that form the cathedral cloisters – a quadrangle of four covered walkways.

-Just as we enter the cloisters here we see a plaque informing American tourists that an ancestor of George Washington was a prior at Durham Cathedral.
-The Durham Priors were the most powerful men in the whole of Durham other than the Bishop and the Washingtons were an old County Durham family originating from Washington near Sunderland.
+Just as we enter the cloisters here we see a plaque informing tourists that an ancestor of American President George Washington was a Prior at Durham Cathedral.
+The Durham priors were the most powerful men in the whole of Durham other than the Bishop and the Washingtons were an old County Durham family originating from Washington near Sunderland.

-Close by within the western part of the cloisters is the entrance marked “Open Treasure” where we climb stairs into the Monk’s Dormitory, the site of the monks’ sleeping quarters.
-The dormitory dates from the fourteenth century and has an extremely impressive roof of wooden oak beams that gives it the appearance of a grand medieval hall.
+Close by within the western part of the cloisters is the entrance marked “Open Treasure” where we climb stairs into the Monk’s Dormitory which was once the monks’ sleeping quarters.
+The dormitory dates from the fourteenth century and has an extremely impressive roof of wooden oak beams that give it the appearance of a grand medieval hall.

 Notable features of the Open Treasure collection include a number of stone crosses and sculptures from the Anglo-Saxon, Celtic and Viking periods that are displayed within the dormitory.
 They are from throughout Northumbria, though mostly from south Durham and North Yorkshire.
 In addition the displays in the dormitory include a timeline of the cathedral’s history and a number of interactive displays.

-Other interesting items in the cathedral collection that are not currently on display include the Conyer’s Falchion, said to have been used by Sir John Conyers in the killing of the legendary `Sockburn Worm’ close to the village of Croft on Tees near Darlington.
+Other notable items include the Conyer’s Falchion, said to have been used by Sir John Conyers in the killing of the legendary ‘Sockburn Worm‘ close to the village of Croft on Tees near Darlington.

-The rectory of Croft where Lewis Caroll lived as a boy overlooks the bridge where the sword is presented and the dragon legend may have inspired him to write the Jabberwocky, a famous dragon slaying rhyme he wrote at Croft on Tees and Whitburn near Sunderland.
+The rectory of Croft where Lewis Caroll lived as a boy overlooks the bridge where the sword is presented and the dragon legend may have inspired him to write the ‘Jabberwock’, a famous dragon slaying rhyme he wrote at Croft on Tees and at Whitburn near Sunderland.

-The beautiful buildings of the cloisters clustered around a small square green called the Cloister Garth were the monastic priory buildings of the cathedral and included the Chapter House, the Monk’s Dormitory, Scriptorium, Refectory and Great Kitchen.
+The beautiful buildings of the cloisters – featured in scenes from the Harry Potter movies – are clustered around a small square green called the Cloister Garth were the monastic priory buildings of the cathedral and included the Chapter House, the Monk’s Dormitory, Scriptorium, Refectory and Great Kitchen.